APassanisi/Ark/README.md

         gem install compass
         ```

-5. **Navigate to the project directory**: Open your terminal and navigate to the project directory:
+5. **Install image optimization binaries**: Ensure you have the necessary binaries for image optimization:
+    - **macOS**: You can use Homebrew to install the binaries:
         ```sh
+        brew install jpegoptim optipng
+        ```
+    - **Windows**: You can download and install the binaries from their respective websites.
+    - **Linux**: Use your package manager to install the binaries.
+For example, on Ubuntu:
+        ```sh
+        sudo apt-get install jpegoptim optipng
+        ```

+6. **Navigate to the project directory**: Open your terminal and navigate to the project directory:
+    ```sh
     cd /Users/andy/Documents/Code/character-creator
     ```

-6. **Install npm dependencies**: Run the following command to install the necessary npm dependencies:
+7. **Install npm dependencies**: Run the following command to install the necessary npm dependencies:
     ```sh
     npm install
     ```

-7. **Install Bower dependencies**: Run the following command to install the necessary Bower dependencies:
+8. **Install Bower dependencies**: Run the following command to install the necessary Bower dependencies:
     ```sh
     bower install
     ```

-8. **Run the Grunt server**: Start the Grunt server to serve the application:
+9. **Run the Grunt server**: Start the Grunt server to serve the application:
     ```sh
     grunt serve
     ```

-9. **Open the app in your browser**: The app should automatically open in your default web browser.
+10. **Open the app in your browser**: The app should automatically open in your default web browser.
 If it doesn't, open your browser and navigate to `http://localhost:9000`.

 ## Troubleshooting